-The electronic level can be used to precisely level up the instrument using the footscrews of the tribrach
+The electronic level can be used to precisely level up the instrument using the footscrews of the tribrach.
+1) Turn the instrument until it is parallel to two footscrews.

-- 1) Turn the instrument until it is parallel to two footscrews. - Center the circular level approximately by turning the footscrews of the tribrach. - 3) Turn on the instrument, and, if tilt correction is set to 1- or 2-axis, the laser plummet will be activated automatically, and the Level & Plummet screen appears.
-Otherwise, press FNC from within any application and select Level & Plummet.

-The bubble of the electronic level and the arrows for the rotating direction of the footscrews only appear if the instrument tilt is inside a certain levelling range.

-- 4 Center the electronic level of the first axis by turning the two footscrews.
-Arrows show the direction of rotation required.
-When the electronic level is centered the arrows are replaced by checkmarks. - 5 Center the electronic level for the second axis by turning the last footscrew.
-An arrow shows the direction of rotation required.
-When the electronic level is centered the arrow is replaced by a checkmark.

-When the electronic level is centered and three checkmarks are shown, the instrument has been perfectly levelled up.
+- 2) Center the circular level approximately by turning the footscrews of the tribrach. - 3) Turn on the instrument, and, if tilt correction is set to 1- or 2-axis, the laser plummet will be activated automatically, and the Level Up screen appears.
+Otherwise, press FNC from within any application and select Level. - (B The bubble of the electronic level appears if the instrument tilt is inside a certain levelling range. - 4 Center the electronic level of the first axis by turning the two footscrews.
+When the electronic level is centered, the indicator on one of the electronic bubbles is centered. - 5 Center the electronic level for the second axis by turning the last footscrew.
+When the electronic level is centered, the indicator on the second electronic bubble is centered. - S When the electronic level is centered the instrument has been perfectly levelled up.